 Editor.
 Eduardo De Miguel.
 Director of the Ceramics Chair of Valencia

 Graphic design.
-BOSCO
+The Graphic Bureau

 Website programming.
 NECTAR